 Below is a partial transcript of the episode.

+My name is David Robert Loblaw and I worked for the federal government in the public service in computer systems from 1991 till the first week of 2000.
 I just met my new girlfriend and we just moved to Edmonton.
 I was looking for work at a file clerk job at the federal government, and I'd worked my way up and then I got interested in computers.

 It was just so thrilling that the potential of the Internet in the early 90s was just such an exciting, thrilling time.
 Those websites were horrific in today's terms.
 It took you three hours to upload, but it was exciting.